githubEdit

 Chat

 Chat is for instruction-trained or fine-tuned models that expect the usage of different roles with a prompt template.
-You can customize the prompt usage and provide a prompt template using plain text or Jinja2.
+You can customize the prompt usage and provide a prompt template using plain text or Jinja2arrow-up-right.
 Templates will be rendered with a list of messages where each one is an object with a role, content, and type.
 You can optionally provide tokens that will be rendered inside the template.

 Text